Explore This Internship Program

 - Verification statement or Declaration of Intent from your Didactic Program in Dietetics.

-- The Mass General application fee of $50 payable to Mass General Nutrition & Food Services must be postmarked by the application date.
+- The Mass General application fee of $60 payable to Mass General Nutrition & Food Services must be postmarked by the deadline date, February 14, 2023.
 Checks should be mailed to:

 Patricia Engel, MS, RD, LDN

 Massachusetts General Hospital

 Boston, MA 02114

 - Application materials become the property of the Mass General and will not be returned.

 - Official transcripts from all colleges and universities attended should be sent to:

 DICAS- Transcript Dept

 - If your degree will be more than three years old at the time of application, include evidence of completion of at least six credits in dietetics related course work or equivalent continuing education courses/seminars.